John R. Maxwell

 Mark D. Moore

 Mr. Moore is the Bank’s Chief Lending Officer and Executive Vice President.
-Mr. Moore has 25 years of banking experience, most of which has centered on commercial lending and investment banking requirements of privately-owned businesses within the Bank’s marketplace.
-Much of Mr. Moore’s commercial lending career has encompassed the growth financing of emerging businesses, especially government contractors and technology-based firms.
-From 2001 to 2006 Mr. Moore gained valuable experience as a partner at two distinguished Northern Virginia based investment banking firms — The McLean Group and Longstreet Partners.
-His commercial banking career has been with excellent institutions in the Bank’s current marketplace — First American Bank of Virginia, George Mason Bank which was acquired by United Bank, and M&T Bank.
-Throughout his career, Mr. Moore has served in a variety of leadership capacities at prominent business organizations.
-Currently he serves on the board of directors of the Fairfax County Chamber of Commerce (Treasurer, and member of the Executive Committee), the Small and Emerging Contractors Advisory Forum “SECAF” (Past Chairman), Leadership Fairfax (LFI Class of 2000), and the Advisory Board of Virginia Tech’s Pamplin College of Business / Finance Department (Chairman of Curriculum Committee, member of Executive Committee).
-He lives in Vienna with his wife of 24 years and their 3 children.
+Mr. Moore is Executive Vice President and Chief Lending Officer of the Bank.
+Mr. Moore’s career has spanned 30 years, the vast majority of which has centered on commercial, real estate and government contractor lending to local enterprises within the Metro DC marketplace.
+Complimenting his commercial banking expertise is the valuable experience he gained during his years serving as a partner of two distinguished Northern VA-based investment banking firms (‘01-‘06) that provided M&A advisory services, private equity investments and capital formation support to the government contracting and technology sectors (The McLean Group and Longstreet Partners).
+His commercial banking career has been with excellent institutions in the Bank’s current marketplace — First American Bank of Virginia (‘85-‘92), George Mason Bank (‘92-‘98) which was acquired by United Bank (‘98-‘00), and M&T Bank (‘06-‘08).
+Throughout his career Mr. Moore has served in a variety of leadership roles at prominent business organizations including the Fairfax County Chamber of Commerce (Chairman of the Board 2013-14), the Small and Emerging Contractors Advisory Forum “SECAF” (Past Chairman), the Advisory Board of Virginia Tech’s Finance Department of the Pamplin College of Business (Executive Committee), and Leadership Fairfax (Class of ‘00).

 Carl E. Dodson